chlyz/i3ipc-dynamic-tiling/README.md

 It is possible to change the position of the secondary container:

-+ `i3dt_reflect`: This command toggles the position of the secondary container between the right/left hand side and below/above of the main container.
++ `i3dt_reflect`: This command toggles the position of the secondary container between the horizontal and vertical relative to the main container.

 + `i3dt_mirror`: This command toggles the position of the secondary container between the right and left hand side of the main container.